YoannaLa/Boutique_crossFit/README.md

 ## Code
 1. The project is heavily based on the Code Institute walkthrough project 5 - 'Boutique Ado".
-The Code has been copied and adopted form the vidos provided
+The Code has been copied and adopted form the videos provided

-code for the footer was take and ajusted from https://www.w3schools.com/howto/howto_css_fixed_footer.asp
+code for the footer was take and adjusted from https://www.w3schools.com/howto/howto_css_fixed_footer.asp

 ## Content